Frequently Asked Questions

 - Resale – Sale bikes help to create a steady, self-reliant revenue stream while also getting quality bikes to people that can’t afford to buy new or who resort to buying from big-box stores

-- The Wheels to Work Program which helps people in need get to work
+- The Bikes For All Program which helps people in need get to work

 - Our Holiday Bike Drive, which provides bikes for kids ages 3 – 12 during the holidays